Gideon Amos

 Gideon John Amos is a British politician, architect, and urban designer.
 He has been Member of Parliament (MP) for Taunton and Wellington since 2024.
-A member of the Liberal Democrats, he gained the seat from Rebecca Pow of the Conservative Party with a majority of 11,939 in the 2024 United Kingdom General Election.
+A member of the Liberal Democrats, he defeated Rebecca Pow of the Conservative Party with a majority of 11,939 in the 2024 United Kingdom general election.

 Early life and education

 Amos grew up in Somerset.
 He was privately educated at Wells Cathedral School and studied architecture at Oxford Polytechnic (later Oxford Brookes University).
 Amos served as a member of the Territorial Army and has been an inspector and helper with the Army Cadet Force.

 Career

 After qualifying as an urban designer and a chartered architect, Amos designed and managed housing and listed-building developments in the private sector.
 He was appointed a development designer at Atkins in 1994.
 He became a director of Planning Aid for London in 1997 and was appointed the chief executive of the Town and Country Planning Association (TCPA) in 2000.
 Amos sat on advisory groups for planning and eco-development at the Department for Communities and Local Government.
 He left the TCPA in 2010 to become a commissioner at the new Infrastructure Planning Commission.

 Amos worked on infrastructure planning as a civil servant at the Planning Inspectorate for five years, and co-founded Amos Ellis Consulting, a planning consultancy, in 2015.
 He has served as a council member at the National Infrastructure Planning Association.

 In the 2009 New Year Honours, Amos was appointed Officer of the Order of the British Empire (OBE) for services to sustainable development.